7.1 Working with Microsoft Excel Basic Operations

-- If you want to reopen Select Data For Plotting dialog for plotting, clear the Default Plot Assignments check box on the Excel tab of the Options dialog box, which can be accessed from menu Window: Origin Options when a workbook is active or Tools: Options when any other child window is active.
+- If you want to reopen Select Data For Plotting dialog for plotting, clear the Default Plot Assignments check box on the Excel tab of the Options dialog box, which can be accessed from menu Window: Origin Options when a workbook is active or Preference: Options when any other child window is active.

 To Make 3D Surface Plot from Excel Data

 - You can select a contiguous range of Excel workbook data and create an Origin matrix directly.
 To create the matrix highlight the workbook data.
 Select Window:Create Matrix from the menu bar.
 This menu command opens a new matrix window and fills the matrix with the highlighted data.
 In this way, you can create an array of Z values that can be used to generate a 3D surface plot.

 The naming of Excel workbook is controlled in Workbook Properties dialog accessed by right clicking on the Excel workbook window title bar and select Properties... from shortcut menus.
 In this dialog, you can not only name the workbook via Short Name or Long Name but also add Comments to it.
 If you create an Origin data plot from your Excel workbook data and, subsequently, you rename the workbook sheet, you lose the association between the data plot and the workbook data.

 For externally saved Excel workbook, the full path and file name also display in the title bar.

 To Rename Excel Workbook in Origin